kassoulet/bz2zstd/fuzz/README.md

 ### Out of Memory Errors

-1. Reduce input size limits in fuzz targets
+The fuzz targets have built-in OOM protections:
+- Input size limited to 1 MB
+- 1-second timeout per test case
+- Output limited to 10 MB for decoder
+- Block collection limited to 1000 for scanner

+If you still encounter OOM:
-2. Set RSS limit: `-- -rss_limit_mb=2048`
+1. Set a stricter RSS limit: `-- -rss_limit_mb=512`
-3. Reduce number of workers
+2. Reduce number of workers: `-- -workers=1`
+3. Monitor memory usage with `htop` or similar tools

 ## Further Reading